slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

 I shall not discuss the paper in-depth in this blog-post.
 However, I shall mention some key concepts required for the analysis and implementation of an egg-hunter payload.
 ### Egg-hunter payload explained in a sentence
-The egg-hunter is a shellcode usually optimized and small in size which is designed to find the final stage larger shellcode marked by an "egg"(4-8 bytes of data) and redirect execution flow to it once it finds it in the virtual address space.
+The egg-hunter is a shellcode usually optimized and small in size which is designed to find the final stage larger shellcode marked by an "egg"(4-8 bytes of data) and redirect execution flow to the secondary payload once it finds it in the virtual address space.
 ### But how does it work?
 The way the egg-hunter works is by iterating through the pages of memory and looking for the "egg" until its found.

 Okay okay I get it but as far as I knew when a program tries to read unallocated memory in Linux, the program will crash throwing a `SIGSEGV` right?
+So how do you figure that out in advance?

 Here comes Skape's out-of-the-box solution.
 He has devised a way to use the `access()` syscall to check whether a page of memory is accessible or not by using the memory address as argument and by checking the error-code(_0xf2 OR EFAULT_) returned by the syscall, we can determine whether the page is accessible or not.
 This enables us to scan the memory safely.

-Needless to say, if the page is inaccessible then it should skip to the next page directly otherwise it should continue scanning the page looking for our "egg".
+Needless to say, if the page is inaccessible then it should skip to the next page directly otherwise it should continue scanning the memory page looking for our "egg".
 ### One final note
 One last important matter to discuss is what should we consider as this "egg" that we are talking about?